-Students have the opportunity to attend support clinics and the Psychology Society, where current research (topics like personality, behavioural economics, the psychological impact of the pandemic) is discussed and reviewed in seminar-style sessions.
-Co-curricular opportunities are vast and include university trips to conferences, a "Brain Day" with Dr Guy Sutton and an obedience seminar at the National Holocaust centre.
+Students have the opportunity to attend support clinics and help run a Psychology club for younger years - this involves running research studies and reviewing current research.
+Co-curricular opportunities are vast and include university trips to conferences, a "Brain Day" with Dr Guy Sutton, a conference at Warwick university, a Forensic Psychology trip to the National Justice Museum an obedience seminar at the National Holocaust centre.